Copy and paste the below script into your own website or blog to embed this book.

 The first novel in a new trilogy starring veteran New Republic pilots!

-On the verge of victory in a brutal war, five New Republic pilots transform from hunted to hunters in this epic Star Wars adventure.
+On the brink of victory in a brutal war, five New Republic pilots transform from hunted to hunters in this epic Star Wars adventure.
 Set after Return of the Jedi,Alphabet Squadron follows a unique team, each flying a different class of starfighter as they struggle to end their war once and for all.
 The Emperor is dead.
 His final weapon has been destroyed.
 The Imperial Army is in disarray.
 In the aftermath, Yrica Quell is just one of thousands of defectors from her former cause living in a deserters’ shantytown—until she is selected to join Alphabet Squadron.

 Cobbled together from an eclectic assortment of pilots and starfighters, the five members of Alphabet are tasked by New Republic general Hera Syndulla herself.
 Like Yrica, each is a talented pilot struggling to find their place in a changing galaxy.
 Their mission: to track down and destroy the mysterious Shadow Wing, a lethal force of TIE fighters exacting bloody, reckless vengeance in the twilight of their reign.